zhaoyao91/simple-json-logger/README.md

 ### Options

-- printLevel = 30 - Only logs with level equal or greater than this will be printed
+- (LOG_PRINT_LEVEL) printLevel = 30 - Only logs with level equal or greater than this will be printed
-- printPretty = false - Print logs with pretty format
+- (LOG_PRINT_PRETTY) printPretty = false - Print logs with pretty format
-- logTimestamp = false - Add 'timestamp' to every logs
+- (LOG_TIMESTAMP) logTimestamp = false - Add 'timestamp' to every logs
-- logTrace = false - Add 'trace' to every logs.
+- (LOG_TRACE) logTrace = false - Add 'trace' to every logs.
 Only for development
-- logPosition = false - Add 'position' to every logs.
+- (LOG_POSITION) logPosition = false - Add 'position' to every logs.
 Only for development
 - meta = null - Object that will be merged into every logs.
 User should be careful to not to override the builtin fields

 ### Levels